Lava-Pals/bl-unofficial-docs/content/guides/ultevents/Conditional Statements.md

 When the GameObject is enabled, that means the value is `true`.
 When it's disabled, that means the value is `false`.

 Time for an example.
 As always, make a new prefab and follow along.
-For the sake of the example, we're just going to compare a name of an GameObject to antoher string.
+For the sake of the example, we're just going to compare a name of an GameObject to another string.
 Make sure to briefly go over [[Debugger]] before proceeding.

 Add your UltEvent Holder, and add a new event to it.
 Open up the method menu and locate Object.name on your GameObject.